 Discover Himachal Pradesh, a fascinating state of India.
 Blessed with apple orchards, wildflowers, rushing streams, Himachal Pradesh is a place worth exploring.
 With lots of venues for skiing, mountaineering, rock climbing, parasailing, and river rafting, Himachal Pradesh is a great place for adventure tourism in India.
 As a paradise for travelers, Himachal Pradesh is one of the best places to explore.
 Encompassing tourist destinations like Chamba, Manali, Kullu, Himachal is a much-visited place in India.

 Himachal Pradesh is a tiny hill state whose pleasant summers make it a popular holiday resort.
 The Raj still lingers in Shimla, the state capital and former summer capital during British rule.
 It came into being in its present form with the partition of Punjab into Punjab and Haryana in 1966.
-High points of Himachal are as follows.
+The high points of the Himachal are as follows.
 The winding roads and high passes link its high mountains and valleys.
 While the picturesque valleys of Kullu and Kangra are a blend of colors.
 In marked contrast, the stark and barren terrain of Lahaul and Spiti have a stunning lunar and scape like beauty.